Academic guide

 The following applies to students entering Carnegie Mellon University Fall 2013 and later.

-Minimum total units required for B.S. in Electrical and Computer Engineering: 379
+Minimum total units required for the BS in Electrical and Computer Engineering: 379

 CIT General Education Requirements